hatakkey/MAG-integrated/README.md

 # **MAG-Integrated: Multi-Access Gateway with Open-Source Tools**

 ## **Objective**
-- The goal of this Multi access gateway integrated lab (MAG-Integrated), build with **[ContainerLab](https://containerlab.dev/)**, is to provide an efficient, flexible environment for simulating **fixed** and **Fixed Wireless Access (FWA)** sessions using open-source test tools.It is primarily designed for functional testing and educational purposes.
+- The goal of this Multi-Access Gateway integrated lab (MAG-Integrated), build with **[ContainerLab](https://containerlab.dev/)**, is to provide an efficient, flexible environment for simulating **fixed** and **Fixed Wireless Access (FWA)** sessions using open-source test tools.It is primarily designed for functional testing and educational purposes.

 ## **Overview**
 - **MAG-Integrated** is an open-source project built around an integrated Multi-Access Gateway architecture, previously known as a Broadband Network Gateway (BNG).It enables multi-access sessions by handling both fixed (PPPoE and IPoE) and fixed-wireless (4G) sessions on the same gateway.